Roman Road, London: History

-There is some debate about whether the Romans marched along what is now the Roman Road, which runs more or less parallel to the Roman road which connected London to Colchester.
+There is some debate about whether the Romans marched along what is now Roman Road, which runs more or less parallel to the Roman road which connected London to Colchester.
 Roman remains were found in an 1845 dig on the current site of Armagh Road, and there have been further Roman finds since, which seems to justify the name.
-Early maps show a 'Driftway', or footpath, where the Roman Road now runs in an area that was rural up to the middle of the 19th century (old maps show a windmill near the present Ford Close).
+Early maps show a 'Driftway', or footpath, where Roman Road now runs in an area that was rural up to the middle of the 19th century (old maps show a windmill near the present Ford Close).
 Old Ford is the main road and a toll road links Mile End to Hackney (Grove Road).

-The Metropolitan Board of Works, set up in 1855 to provide a sewer system for London, was also responsible for improving roads and this was when the Roman Road, as it was called from the start, was built, on the Driftway, extending Bethnal Green Road and Green Street eastwards.
+The Metropolitan Board of Works, set up in 1855 to provide a sewer system for London, was also responsible for improving roads and this was when Roman Road, as it was called from the start, was built, on the Driftway, extending Bethnal Green Road and Green Street eastwards.
 It was paid for by local residents and public and private sources.
-In the 1870s, there were discussions about extending the Roman Road to Stratford, but this was not to be.
-In the 1930s, Bethnal Green's Green Street was merged into the Roman Road – and all the shop and house numbers were changed accordingly.
+In the 1870s, there were discussions about extending Roman Road to Stratford, but this was not to be.
+In the 1930s, Bethnal Green's Green Street was merged into Roman Road – and all the shop and house numbers were changed accordingly.

 East London Federation of Suffragettes

-The Roman Road was a centre of Suffragette activity.
+Roman Road was a centre of Suffragette activity.
 The headquarters of the East London Federation of Suffragettes, where Sylvia Pankhurst lived, was at 400 Old Ford Road.
 The Federation did much to help local people, providing food and work.
 There were many home grown suffragettes such as Mrs Savoy, a brushmaker, who was one of the Deputation of East End women to Downing Street in 1914.
 Sylvia Pankhurst wrote on Mrs Savoy's death: ‘The streets of Old Ford are colder and greyer with her loss’.

-The Suffragette newspaper, Women's Dreadnought was published from 321 Roman Road, printed by Arbers in the Roman Road.
-They held regular meetings at Bow Baths and ran a stall in the Roman Road market selling the 'Women's Dreadnought' together with the toys they made in their 'Co-operative Toy Industry' at 45 Norman Grove and second hand goods and to raise funds and promote the cause.
+The Suffragette newspaper, Women's Dreadnought was published from 321 Roman Road, printed by Arbers in Roman Road.
+They held regular meetings at Bow Baths and ran a stall in Roman Road market selling the 'Women's Dreadnought' together with the toys they made in their 'Co-operative Toy Industry' at 45 Norman Grove and second hand goods and to raise funds and promote the cause.

-The Roman Road saw demonstrations, sometimes violent.
+Roman Road saw demonstrations, sometimes violent.
 On 13 October 1913, Sylvia Pankhurst, banned from appearing at meetings, went in disguise to a Suffragette meeting in Bow Baths.
 The police were hot on her tails and 'The people held the door against the detectives but policemen sprang onto the platform from behind the curtains.
 To the shouts of 'Jump, Sylvia, jump!', Sylvia jumped ...into the audience, to see policemen smashing chairs and striking people in the audience...Sylvia escaped using someone else's hat and coat.'
 A few weeks later, the press reported 'The Battle of Bow' in which a police officer was charged for assaulting a labourer supporting a Suffragette demonstration.